OFFIS-Automation/qt-remote-signals/README.md

 License
 -------
-The code is licensed under GPL v3.0 or later (see attached `LICENSE` file)
+The code is licensed under MIT license (see attached `LICENSE` file)

 Author
 ------